maccman/bowline/README.txt

 = BINDERS

 Binders are the core of Bowline, they're classes that you can bind HTML to.
-This means, if you can data in the class, the HTML also automatically changes.
+Binders contain data.
+If you modify the binder's data the HTML automatically updates.
 It's a one way relationship though.

 You can think of binders as similar to controllers in Rails.